Substance abuse

 Drugs most often associated with this term include alcohol, amphetamines, barbiturates, benzodiazepines, cannabis, cocaine, hallucinogens, methaqualone, and opioids.
-The exact cause of substance abuse is sometimes clear, but there are two predominant theories: either a genetic predisposition or most times a habit learned or passed down from others, which, if addiction develops, manifests itself as a possible chronic debilitating disease.
+The exact cause of substance abuse is sometimes unclear, but there are two predominant theories: either a genetic predisposition or a habit learned or passed down from others, which, if addiction develops, manifests itself as a possible chronic debilitating disease.
 It is not easy to determine why a person misuses drugs, as there are multiple environmental factors to consider.
-These factors include not only inherited biological influences (genes), but there are also mental health stressors such as overall quality of life, physical or mental abuse, luck and circumstance in life and early exposure to drugs that all play a huge factor in how people will respond to drug use.
+These factors include not only inherited biological influences (genes), but there are also mental health stressors such as overall quality of life, physical or mental abuse, luck and circumstance in life, and early exposure to drugs, all play a significant role in how people will respond to drug use.

 In 2010, about 5% of adults (230 million) used an illicit substance.
 Of these, 27 million have high-risk drug use—otherwise known as recurrent drug use—causing harm to their health, causing psychological problems, and or causing social problems that put them at risk of those dangers.
 In 2015, substance use disorders resulted in 307,400 deaths, up from 165,000 deaths in 1990.
 Of these, the highest numbers are from alcohol use disorders at 137,500, opioid use disorders at 122,100 deaths, amphetamine use disorders at 12,200 deaths, and cocaine use disorders at 11,100.